Sarakaunciv/Domination-10/README.md

 Nations

-1. Regulor (nothing here. no buff, no bias)
+1. Regulor Raze×100(nothing else. no buff, no bias)

 2. Ventus
 - All units replaced